NAIST-SE/ObfusEval/dataset/README.md

 # dataset

-- This directory contains a dataset consisting of programs written in the C language and testcase JSON file.
+- This directory contains a dataset consisting of programs written in the C language and test case JSON file.

 |name|link|
 |:-|:-|